 View on: Whatpub

-UPDATE December 2023 The pub has been closed for nearly ywo years now.
+UPDATE May 2024 The pub has been closed for over two years now.
 The new owners submitted a change of use planning application to which CAMRA and others lodged strong objections.
 The application was withdrawn in November 2022.
 However, there were signs that work was taking place inside the pub and the Council were asked to investigate whether there have been any breaches of planning control, given the building's listed status.
-In May 2023, planning and Listed Building Consent applications were submitted regarding a change of use to offices.
-These are still pending consideration though the Council's Conservation Officer has made his strong objections clear.
+In May 2023, planning and Listed Building Consent applications were submitted regarding a change of use to supported accommodation..
+Shockingly, and despite the Council's Conservation Officer making his strong objections clear, in March 2024 the Council approved both applications.
+CAMRA has subsequently told the Council that it considers the decision to have been wrongly made as it failed to take relevant national planning policies into account.
+Their response is awaited.

 The New Beehive was rebuilt in 1901 under plans by J. H. Cox, city surveyor, as part of the municipal improvement of Westgate.
 There was then a major makeover in 1936 under Bingley architect Joseph Foulds for William Whitaker & Co., one of Bradford’s leading brewers, so the New Beehive is an interesting mixture of Edwardian and interwar work.
 Much of the Edwardian plan survives but the front right-hand bar is the only one to retain its 1901 fittings.
 Here there is a slight discontinuity in the seating and there may have been a baffle here and, judging by the corresponding infill on the bar counter, another one there for a hint of privacy (it is said some screenwork was removed about 1984).
 On the left of the entrance foyer are two rooms which were known as smoke rooms in 1936.
 Before 1936 the area behind the public bar was the kitchen, scullery and a yard but then a further smoke room was created here (now lacking any historic fittings) and the long tiled passage created to provide access to indoor toilets, sited in the former yard.
 Food consists of snacks.